 Our Addiction is Displayed Everywhere

-Failure to control this influence will not only lead more disease and illness, but more to greater health costs overall.
-How are we ever going to learn to live healthy and kick this habit, before it destroys our society?
+Failure to control this influence will not only lead more disease and illness but more to greater health costs overall.
+How are we ever going to learn to live healthily and kick this habit, before it destroys our society?
 How are we ever going to put an end to diabetes?
 Or an end to Alzheimer’s disease?
 Or cancer?
 Or heart disease?
 Or arthritis?
 Or hypertension?
 Hyperlipidemia?
 High Cholesterol?
-I would like to show just how our celebration of addiction to sugar is not only destroying our individual lives, it has the possibility of destroying our entire civilization, if we don’t curb is influence.
+I would like to show just how our celebration of addiction to sugar is not only destroying our individual lives, it has the possibility of destroying our entire civilization, if we don’t curb its influence.

 An Addiction That Leads to More Addictions